 Let’s say your car is involved in a collision due to negligent driving on somebody else’s part, and your insurance company settles your claim.
 Your insurance company may then ask you to sign a subrogation release, that assigns your right to sue the other person, to the insurance company.

-Most insurance companies will make the process crystal-clear by giving you documentation that records the exact amount the insurance company paid for your claim, and the amount that they can get through subrogation.
+Most insurance companies will make the process crystal-clear by giving you documentation that records the exact amount the insurance company paid for your claim, and the amount that they can get through subrogation claim.

 If you are ever asked to waive your subrogation rights, remember to keep these things in mind:

-· Your insurance policy may not let you waive subrogation.
+· Your insurance policy may not let waiver of subrogation.
 Make sure you read your policy documents properly to know if this is the case.

 In any case, it’s always a good idea to check with a legal consultant before getting a waiver of your subrogation rights.